 - Single-day races with multiple timed stages

-- Race highlight shows are broadcast on discovery+, GCN+ and Eurosport.
+- Race highlight shows are free on Youtube.
+There are no live broadcasts.

 At the time of publishing, there are still many unknowns concerning rules, points system, qualifying, broadcasting, and the World Championship Trophy of Nations.
 This article will be updated accordingly as soon as new information is confirmed.
 For more information on World Cup racing, check out the Full Guide to all 6 disciplines of the UCI MTB World Series.

 Let’s start off with an overview of the entire UCI EDR season and go deeper from there.

 There are 7 UCI World Cup Enduro races scheduled in 2023.
 The race season starts on March 25th in Maydena and Derby, Tasmania with back-to-back rounds, and finishes on September 17th in Les Gets, France.
 There are no more races in the UK or North America.